Business school programmes

 We can design, select, administer and help business schools interpret the results to maximise the insights participants gain.

-Leadership research: leadership programmes provide a vehicle for conducting research into leadership in specific contexts, especially where data on a population of leaders is collected over time.
-We regularly conduct research with business schools and their clients to understand what ‘good’ looks like, so that clients can learn to improve their approach to selecting and developing leaders based on real data from their own people, rather than relying on ‘off-the-shelf’ prescriptions.
-Modern data analysis methods have allowed unprecedented insight in this regard, and we have often found that we can explain twice as much of the observed variance in leadership effectiveness (‘what good looks like HERE’) as generic models can, dramatically enhancing the value of such analyses to clients.
+Leadership programmes provide a vehicle for conducting research into leadership in specific contexts, especially where data on a population of leaders is collected over time.
+We regularly conduct research with business schools and their clients to understand what ‘good’ looks like, so they can learn to improve their approach to selecting and developing leaders based on real data from their own people, rather than relying on ‘off-the-shelf’ prescriptions.
+Modern data analysis methods have allowed unprecedented insight into observed variance in leadership effectiveness, dramatically enhancing the value of such analyses.

 Design and delivery of leadership sessions/programmes